Special Olympics: History

 The 1964 research of Dr. Frank Hayden, a Canadian physical education professor from London, Ontario, demonstrated that intellectually disabled people can and should participate in physical exercise.
 He believed that the benefits of such activity would be seen in all areas of the athletes' lives.
 With the help of a local school that offered space in its gym, Hayden started one of the first public organised sports programs, floor hockey for individuals with intellectual disabilities, in the fall of 1968.
 In the mid-1960s, Hayden also developed an idea for national games, and his work brought him to the attention of the Kennedy Foundation.
 He shared his ideas for national games, while taking a teaching sabbatical and working for the foundation.

-The first Special Olympics games were held on July 20, 1968, at Soldier Field in Chicago.
+The first Special Olympics games were held on July 20, 1968, at Soldier Field in Chicago, six weeks after the assassination of Kennedy Shriver's younger brother Robert F. Kennedy.
 About 1,000 athletes from the U.S. and Canada took part in the one-day event, which was a joint venture by the Kennedy Foundation and the Chicago Park District.
 Anne McGlone Burke, then a physical education teacher with the Chicago Park District, began with the idea for a one-time, city-wide, Olympic-style athletic competition for people with special needs.
 Burke approached the Kennedy Foundation in 1967 to help fund the event.
-Kennedy Shriver, in turn, encouraged her to expand the idea beyond the city and the foundation provided a grant of $25,000.
+Kennedy Shriver, in turn, encouraged her to expand the idea beyond the city, and the foundation provided a grant of $25,000.
 When Burke had approached another charity for funding, she was told, "You should be ashamed of yourself putting these kinds of kids on display".
 The advisory committee to the Chicago Special Olympics included Dr. William Freeberg from Southern Illinois University, Dr. Hayden of the Kennedy Foundation, Dr. Arthur Peavy, Burke, William McFetridge, and Stephen Kelly of the Chicago Park District, as well as, Olympic decathlon champion Rafer Johnson.
 Kennedy Shriver was honorary chair.
 At the July 1968 games, Kennedy Shriver announced the formation of Special Olympics and that more games would be held every two years as a "Biennial International Special Olympics".
 Hayden served as the games executive director through 1972, and then in international development for the games.
+Some 2,500 participants were engaged in the 1970 games at Soldier Field.